PickleOgre/dakhoma-setting-docs/publish/Gods of Dakhoma.md

 #### Dakhoma
 - Epithets: Allmother, Mother Earth, Broad One
-- Animals: Snakes, Rabbits
+- Animals: Snakes, Rabbits, Bees
 Holy Days: Fridays, Spring Equinox
 - Description: Worship of Dakhoma varies widely.
 Usually she is the wife or consort of Dzios, but in the religion of the Dark Sun, she is believed to be dead, slain by Dzios himself.
 She rules over the earth and is regarded as the matriarch of all life.
 She is a brewer of mead and ale, and prayers are given to her in thanks for fermenting grain and honey.
 #### Dzios
-- Epithets: Allfather, The Daylight Sky, Sun King, Heavenly Father, All-Wise
+- Epithets: Allfather, The Daylight Sky, Sun King, the Good God, Heavenly Father, All-Wise
-- Animals: Flydragon, Enkida
+- Animals: Flydragon
 - Holy Days: Mondays, Summer Solstice
 - Description: Dzios rules the world of the daytime.
+He is the chief of the gods and the husband of Dakhoma.
+He is first and foremost a god of hospitality, oaths, wisdom, and agriculture.
+Traditionally, Dzios is given offerings of the firstfruits of the harvest.
+He is a druid, and his staff can kill with one end and heal with the other.
+He carries a magic cauldron which is always full of food, and a harp which causes the seasons to come in their proper order.
-He is first and foremost a god of craftsmanship, who crafted the first living creatures from clay.
-In the Dark Sun Caliphate, Dzios is worshiped as lord over all the gods, and some of their priests even deny the existence of any other god.
+- In the Dark Sun Caliphate, Dzios is worshiped as lord over all the gods, and some of their priests even deny the existence of any other god.

 #### Hyesha
 - Epithets: Twin Daughter, Red-Haired, Morningstar/Evenstar